toUpperCase78/hello-github/README.md

 OK, OK, after a very long time since I created this repository, it's time to master the markdown features and test them all in such a readme file.
 That's because when I include more repositories, it needs to be clean and understandable.

+Now, I have installed GitHub to my computer in order to edit anything from my desktop!
+I'm on the right way if I can see this line after I commit.

 **This is a sentence with bold.**

 *This is a sentence with italic.*